campbel2525/sample-ai-agent/README-ENGLISH.md

 - Core feature: Prompt tuning for the AI agent
 - Program directory: `apps/tuning_ai_agent`
-- Predefine the number of iterations and call the AI agent API that many times to tune the prompts
+- Predefine the number of iterations and call the AI agent API that many times to tune the prompts.

 # Tech Stack